(Read the video transcript.)

 At the same time ERIE was expanding its territories, it also expanded its offerings.
 The company initially carried only auto insurance.
 In 1934, the “Super Standard Auto Policy” was introduced, which included many features that have since become industry standards.
 Fire insurance was added in 1940, and inland marine in 1954.

 ERIE made the leap into a true multi-line insurance company in 1961, when it introduced its first homeowners insurance policy, the Pioneer HomeProtector program.
 The Pioneer Business Protector Policy was created two years later.
-The Erie Family Life Insurance Company rounded out ERIE’s offerings in 1967; it wrote $5 million in life insurance policies in its first four months of operation.
+The Erie Family Life Insurance Company rounded out ERIE’s offerings in 1967.